 This recipe for vegan chocolate cupcakes is easy-peasy.
 It only takes a few steps.

 Step 1: Sift the flour, cocoa, baking powder, baking soda and salt in a bowl.
 Whisk in the sugar.

 Step 2: Combine apple cider vinegar with dairy-free milk (not coconut) to make vegan buttermilk in a separate bowl.
 Whisk in the oil and vanilla.

 Step 3 and 4: Add the wet ingredients to the dry.
 Whisk until just combined and fill your cupcake (patty) liners half-way.
 Only half-way - this is important.

 Step 5: Bake for 21 minutes at 175 degrees C.

 Then, it's the fun part.
 Allow the cakes to cool and top with your favourite frosting.

 A Note On Oven Temperatures

 Wouldn't it be great if all ovens worked the same?
 But they don't.
 Bummer.
 I have a SMEG oven and it has something called Fan Assist.
-I bake my cupcakes at 170 degrees C ( 338 degrees F) set with an oven thermometer for 22 minutes and they come out perfectly.
-It's the same temp Jemma from Jemma's Cupcakes bakes her's, so who am I to argue?
-The woman bakes cupcakes for a living.
+I bake my cupcakes at 175 degrees C ( 350 degrees F) set with an oven thermometer for 21 minutes and they come out perfectly.

 I can't help myself, I love a random food story or factoid.